csantanapr/grunt-cordovacli/README.md

 * Git Url          (i.e. https://git-wip-us.apache.org/repos/asf/cordova-plugin-file.git)
 * Directory Path   (~/userid/cordova/plugins/plugin1)

-If options.action=add and using ID or ID@version, and plugin already added, then it's skip
+If using with option.action=add and using ID or ID@version, and plugin is already present, then the add action it's skip

 ## Contributing
+Biggest contribution you can do is to open issues.
+You will need to have signed off on the [Apache CLA](http://www.apache.org/licenses/icla.txt) in order for changes to be accepted.
+For more information, refer to: http://www.apache.org/licenses/#clas
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).